 Of course the heart of this beast is the engine, the 5.7 liter V8 “Hemi” that can deactivate 4 cylinders under light load.
 On the highway I’ve observed mid 20’s mpg so far, around town mid to high teens, not great, but far from horrible for a car of this size, weight, and power.
 I do like American V8’s and still remember the one in my old Chevelle wagon fondly.
 This one puts out 363 horsepower, 392 pound-feet of torque, and a very good noise.

 The engine is attached to a 5-speed automatic and while the 8-speed that is supposedly being offered for 2015 would probably provide better mileage, the installed unit shifts smoothly and quickly and gets the job done just fine.
 As an aside, the newer 2015’s are slightly restyled but no longer offer AWD with the V8, 2014 was the last year for that combination.

-I bought it December 31st, so have had it for a little while and several hundred miles.
+I bought it December 31st (this was originally written just a few weeks later), so have had it for a little while and several hundred miles.
 Freeway driving is a doddle, just lean back and relax in silence while the car wafts down the road.
 In town it just goes about its business, the windows are not as short as in the prior generation which really had trouble with being able to see overhead traffic lights and such, so that has been resolved.